 - Crank: Averted in the second movie.
-Venus has "full body Tourettes", which causes him to go into full-body spasmodic convulsions, but actually swears significantly less than Chelios, who's just a jerk.
+Venus has "full body Tourettes", which causes him to go into full-body spasmodic convulsions (consistent with a very severe motor tic), but actually swears significantly less than Chelios, who's just a jerk.

 - Meroka from Alastair Reynolds' novel Terminal World has this due to her constantly moving between different technology zones, which has extreme effects on the nervous system.
 Meroka swears constantly, while another character instead has constant Parkinson's-like shakes from years of moving between zones.

 - The Confusion, the second volume of Neal Stephenson's The Baroque Cycle, features Jeronimo el Desamparado, a Mexican-born Spanish nobleman afflicted with what is clearly Tourette's-with-extreme-coprolalia.
 (Though never so called, the story taking place long before any mental illnesses were given names more technical or specific than "madness", but at one point he compares his situation with that of the fictional St Ettienne de la Tourette.)

 - In Jonathan Lethem's novel Motherless Brooklyn, the main character Lionel Essrog has a more realistic Tourette's Syndrome: he never swears during his verbal tics.

 - Martin Silenus in Hyperion gets this for a while after being brain damaged, resulting in a Crowning Moment of Funny.